 In-Demand Skills for Gibraltar's Tech Market

-• Backend development: Java, .NET, Node.js — the iGaming stack.
-Python increasingly common in data and fintech.
+- Backend development: Java, .NET, and Node.js form the core iGaming stack.
+Python is increasingly common in data and fintech roles.

-• Frontend: React and Vue are the most common frameworks.
-Angular used at some larger operators.
+- Frontend: React and Vue are the most common frameworks.
+Angular is used at some larger operators.

-• Cloud and DevOps: AWS is the dominant cloud provider for Gibraltar's tech firms.
-Kubernetes, Terraform, CI/CD pipelines.
+- Cloud and DevOps: AWS is the dominant cloud provider for Gibraltar's tech firms.
+Kubernetes, Terraform, and CI/CD pipeline experience all feature in live job listings.

-• Data engineering: Kafka, Spark, Databricks — iGaming generates vast volumes of data and firms invest heavily in the infrastructure to process it.
+- Data engineering: Kafka, Spark, and Databricks feature heavily. iGaming generates vast volumes of transactional data and major operators invest seriously in the infrastructure to process it.

-• Cybersecurity: Regulated industries require serious security teams.
-CISM, CISSP, or equivalent experience opens doors.
+- Cybersecurity: Regulated industries require real security teams.
+CISM, CISSP, or equivalent hands-on experience opens doors across iGaming and fintech.

-• Blockchain/Web3: Solidity, smart contract auditing, crypto custody infrastructure for the DLT firms.
+- Blockchain and DLT: Solidity, smart contract auditing, and crypto custody infrastructure remain in demand for Gibraltar's licensed DLT firms.

 How to Find and Land a Tech Job in Gibraltar